SillyOdyssey/ssy/README.md

 * **Wipe Environment Memory:** Type `::restart` to cleanly flush active variable registries and wipe the console pixels.
 * **Custom Sandboxed Modules:** Leverage the `PY:` token prefix to safely trigger isolated host utilities like `PY:clear`, `PY:break`, or `PY:input`.

+* A fact: SSY also works on other Python IDE services, not just Pydroid 3.

 ---

 ## 📄 License and Distribution